School Residencies

 Key Aspects

-- Connect to local culture and history, and/or
+- Connect to local culture & history

-- Sample different regional or global cultures, and/or
+- Sample different regional or global cultures

 - Align with curriculum standards